xcore/sc_i2s/doc/master.rst

 It requires the following resources:

-   - 1 thread (MIPS dependant on number of inputs and outputs)
+   - 1 logical core (MIPS dependant on number of inputs and outputs)
    - 2 clock blocks
    - 1 x 1-bit input port for each I2S input plus 1 for MCLK
    - 1 x 1-bit output port for each I2S output plus 2 for BCLK and WCLK

-   - 0.5 kB memory approx
+   - approx 0.5 kB memory

 Hardware Requirements